solenya-group/solenya/README.md

 div ({class: "big happy"})
 ```

-You may also use ordinary style strings, which bypasses the typestyle library.
+You may also use ordinary style strings rather than objects, which bypasses the typestyle library.

+## Important Gotcha

+Since style objects are actually converted into classes, they may not override other styles in other classes that apply to that element.
+If this is a issue either add the `!important` modifier to the style, or revert to a string style.
+You should however discover that with typestyle you have less need to use the `!important` modifier in the first place as you can better abstract your styles.

 # Task List App
 It's common for client-side web frameworks to demonstrate how they'd write a task app.
 Here's how you write one in pickle: